-St. Patricks's Day is nigh so I'm eating corned beef and cabbage and watching Riverdance.
+St. Patricks’s Day is nigh so I’m eating low carb corned beef and cabbage and watching Riverdance. (video below)

 I’ve been scouring Youtube, looking for the perfect Michael Flatley video.

 And happily, I found it.
 It’s his very first performance of Riverdance, long before he would become known as… the Lord of the Dance.
 His first performance of the piece was as an interval act for the 1994 Eurovision Song Contest.
 Well, he and his flowy blouse brought down the house, and the rest is Irish line dancing history.

 So I lift my glass to Michael Flatley, as I enjoy my Irish corned beef and cabbage feast.

 This meal came together really quickly now that I have an Instant Pot.

 Instead of braising the beef brisket for 3 hours, I pressure cooked it in the Instant Pot for 70 minutes.
 The cabbage went in for 3 minutes more, and then I was done.
 Easy.
 The meat was tender and delicious and the cabbage made for a great low carb side.
 Easy and delicious, my two favorite food adjectives.

 But now I must get back to the Lord of the Pleated Pants.
 Chow!